Vanwykshout

 Soak seeds in hot water, sow in spring, keep moist; germination in 2 – 3 weeks.

-Wood used for fence posts, utensils; bark and roots used medicinally for stomach ailments, coughs, wounds.
+Medicinal Uses: Bark and roots used for stomach ailments, coughs, and wounds.